What if bike comfort is more important than bike safety?

 And as for bike infrastructure, here's the thing: as one study after another has found, people go out of their way to use bike lanes, especially protected bike lanes.

 Surprise!
 It turns out that, rationally or not, people dislike biking on a street that constantly reminds them of their own possible demise.

 Even if, rationally, they know they're almost completely safe.

 Here's what a more human-centric way of thinking about bike design would involve:

 - In every city, making the number of anticipated users the primary metric for designing a desired bike project.

 - In every city, actually taking efforts to measure the usage of important bike projects.

 - Using the phrase "safety and comfort" as a pair of core values in street design, but not as a pair of synonyms.

 This line of thinking is why, at the Green Lane Project, we use the phrase "low-stress" to describe the bike networks we value most.
-We don't talk about building "safer bike lanes," though ultimately a network of good ones is safer.
+And we don't talk about building "safer bike lanes," though ultimately a network of good ones is safer.

 We simply talk about building "better bike lanes."